phoenixframework/phoenix/guides/introduction/installation.md

 Please take a look at this list and make sure to install anything necessary for your system.
 Having dependencies installed in advance can prevent frustrating problems later on.

+If you just want to get started quickly, the [Up and Running](up_and_running.md) page includes a link to Phoenix Express, which will get Erlang, Elixir and Phoenix installed and running in seconds.

 ## Elixir 1.15 or later

 Phoenix is written in Elixir, and our application code will also be written in Elixir.
 We won't get far in a Phoenix app without it!
 The Elixir site maintains a great [Installation Page](https://elixir-lang.org/install.html) to help.